Optimizer

 Notice two changes:

-1. The QRL in Greeter_onMount now stores the salutation and props.
-This performs the role of capturing the constants inside closures.
+.
+This performs the role of capturing the constants inside closures. - The generated closure

 The ability for the Optimizer (and Qwik runtime) to capture lexically scoped constants significantly improves which functions can be extracted into lazy-loaded resources.
 It is a powerful tool for breaking up complex applications into smaller lazy-loadable chunks.